Watermelon-Family/watermelon/README.md

 # 🍉

-🍉 is a command line tool, inspired by tomato.
+🍉 is a command line tool, inspired by tomato🍅.

 🍉 has the simplest UI design on par with MySQL🐶 and the most primitive data storage method